Dammonoit/Coursera-Software-product-management./README.md

 # Coursera-Software-product-management.
+ By Dharmendra Choudhary.
+ VIT University(Vellore),TN,India.

-This is solution of the course Software Product Management from university of Alberta(Canada).
+This is solution of the course Software Product Management from University of Alberta(Canada).